 The truth is, no one can be allergic to gluten; rather, someone can be allergic to wheat, have celiac disease (an autoimmune condition), or have gluten sensitivity or intolerance.

-A serious allergic reaction can be immediately life-threatening to someone with a wheat allergy, while someone with an autoimmune disease or gluten sensitivity will endure long-term damage that endangers the quality and length of their life over a period of years – even decades.
+A serious allergic reaction can be immediately life-threatening to someone with a wheat allergy, while someone with an autoimmune disease or gluten sensitivity will endure long-term damage that endangers the quality and length of their life over a period of years, even decades.

-Despite the fact that a wheat allergy, celiac disease and gluten sensitivity are all serious disorders, each must be managed through diet.
-I hope I was able to shed light on this important topic so you gain greater insight into how these gluten-spectrum disorders work and affect the human body.
+I hope this article was able to shed light on this important topic so you gain greater insight into how these gluten-spectrum disorders work and affect your body.

 Thank you for sharing your story.
 Such an inspiration to any one with health challenges who might be contemplating changing their diets.